How Much Horsepower Does A Turbo Add?

 They’re the fundamental workhorse of the engine family, known for plodding along and getting the job done.
 Nothing special, nothing terrible.

-Adding a turbocharger to a naturally-aspirated I4 is a bit like putting your Grandma behind the wheel of a Formula 1 car.
-It’s just not made for it.
+Adding a turbocharger to an unboosted I4 is similar to having your Grandma drive a Formula 1 car.
+It’s just not suitable for it.

-(Across most of the world, turbos are fitted to I4s by manufacturers to increase fuel economy.
+(Across most of the world, turbos are fitted to I4s by manufacturers to boost fuel efficiency.
 In the US, this trend hasn’t caught on.)

 In small hatchbacks, don’t waste your time on anything naturally-aspirated and less than a 1.4.
 If you’re looking at heavier cars with an I4, you’ll need at least a 1.8.